 All Dual Language students will:

-Houston ISD currently has twelve Elementary, two Middle School, two K-8 Academies, and one High School Dual Language Program.
-Please contact the Multilingual Programs Dept. (713-556-6961) for more information concerning this program option.
+Houston ISD currently has twenty-six Elementaries, two Middle Schools, two K-8 Academies, and one High School Dual Language Program.
+Please contact the Multilingual Education Department (713-556-6961) for more information concerning this program option.